cerebral-legacy/cerebral-website/content/get-started/04_render-challenge.en.md

 title: Render challenge
 ---

+## Render challenge

-## It's time for your first challenge
+It's time for your first challenge!

 - Add another state to the store called *appTitle*
 - Create a heading which displays *appTitle* before the existing HeaderButton-component using a new component and call it *App*